MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

 # Restrict calling and the ability to access contacts in Dynamics 365 Remote Assist

-If you [have a scenario where you need to protect company information](restricted-mode-overview.md) from Dynamics 365 Remote Assist HoloLens users, you can restrict the ability to:
+If you [have a scenario where you need to protect company information](restricted-mode-overview.md), you can restrict the ability for Dynamics 365 Remote Assist users on HoloLens from:

-- Initiate calls
+- Initiating calls

-- Receive incoming calls outside of a meeting
+- Receiving incoming calls outside of a meeting

-- Access contacts
+- Accessing contacts

-When you restrict calling for Dynamics 365 Remote Assist, users can still:
+When you restrict calling for Dynamics 365 Remote Assist users, they can still:

 - Join a meeting

 - Receive a request for a meeting that's already in progress

-With this combination of restrictions and abilities, your company data stays safe but Dynamics 365 Remote Assist users can continue troubleshoot issues with colleagues on an ad-hoc basis.
+With this combination of restrictions and abilities, your company data stays safe and Dynamics 365 Remote Assist users can continue to troubleshoot issues with colleagues on an ad-hoc basis.

 > [!NOTE]
 > You can't restrict calling for the Dynamics 365 Remote Assist mobile app, but you can [set up one-time calls for the mobile app](one-time-call.md).